DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.md

 ## Next steps

-See the `/ex-commandstation/diy/wifi-setup`{.interpreted-text
-role="doc"} page to learn how to connect the WiFi shield to your
+See the `/ex-commandstation/diy/wifi-setup` page to learn how to connect the WiFi shield to your
-\|EX-CSx\|, or *alternatively* connect a controller like \|JMRIx\| or our \|EX-WTx\| by using the serial cable to connect between your computer and the \|EX-CSx\| as outlined in the `ex-installer/installing:getting ready`{.interpreted-text role="ref"}
-section of the \|EX-Ix\| page.
-Note that when configuring the EX-CommandStation you will want to select [EX8874_SHIELD]{.title-ref} as the motor board during configuration.
+\|EX-CSx\|, or *alternatively* connect a controller like \|JMRIx\| or our \|EX-WTx\| by using the serial cable to connect between your computer and the \|EX-CSx\| as outlined in the `ex-installer/installing:getting ready` section of the \|EX-Ix\| page.
+Note that when configuring the EX-CommandStation you will want to select [EX8874_SHIELD] as the motor board during configuration.

 ------------------------------------------------------------------------